 - Goggles: You’ll want a good set of goggles to help keep chlorine from irritating your eyes.
 Speedo Vanquishers or Arena Tracks are good practice goggles.
 There are also prescription goggles available if you wear glasses.

-- Swim Cap: Some people will try to argue that you don’t need a swim cap, especially if you’re a guy, but personally, I believe they’re a must.
+- Swim Cap: Some people will try to argue that you don’t need a swim cap, especially if you’re a guy, but personally, we believe they’re a must.
 They not only keep hair from getting in your eyes, but they also keep hair out of the pool.
 It’s disgusting to get hair in your mouth, yuck!
 You can either wear a latex or silicone cap, based on your preference.

 Swimsuits, goggles, and caps are your basic staples to start swimming.
 But you can also look at getting the following items: